izzye84/healthcare_demo/README.md

   ```

-  3. Connect to Strive's VPN——access to the VPN can be requested at `IT@strivehealth.com`.
+  3. Connect to Strive's VPN—access to the VPN can be requested at `IT@strivehealth.com`.

   4. Connect to AWS with your SSO.